jussiheinonen/WhoCanIVoteFor/wcivf/apps/hustings/README.md

 **Or so says [Wikipedia](https://en.wikipedia.org/wiki/Husting)**

-To load the hustings, first download the Hustings Google Sheet as a CSV
+To load the hustings from a Google Sheet check the URLS in `import_hustings` are correct, then runx `python manage.py import_hustings`

-Then run `python manage.py import_hustings path/to/that.csv`